 - Must enjoy teamwork and collaborative problem solving

-- Preference given to students pursuing a degree in biology, ecology, geography or related field and experience using R/RStudio/GitHub
+- Preference given to students pursuing a degree in environmental data science, biology, ecology, geography or related field and experience using R, RStudio, and GitHub

-- This is paid work from January-September 2019.
+- This is paid work from May to the beginning of September 2023.

-- Fellows will be expected to work 10 hours per week winter and spring quarters for open data science and OHI training, and 40 hours per week in the summer for data preparation and calculating the 2018 global scores.
+- Fellows will be expected to work 10 hours per week from May to June 9 for OHI training, and 40 hours per week from June 26 to September 16 in the summer for preparing the global index.

-- Fellows will work on-site at NCEAS in downtown Santa Barbara, and will be expected to coordinate with each other to maximize in-person collaboration with each other and the OHI team.
+- Fellows will work on-site at NCEAS in downtown Santa Barbara, and are expected to coordinate with each other to maximize in-person collaboration with each other and the OHI team.

-Deadline: Applications due on November 30, 2018 at 5pm.
-Please send your resume/CV and a cover letter highlighting your qualifications and your availability in 2019 to info [at] OHI-Science.org with the subject header “OHI Fellows.”
-Please name the files like so: Lastname_DocumentType.pdf (example:Smith_CoverLetter.pdf).
+Deadline: Applications due by 5pm PST on Monday, January 30, 2023.
+Please send your resume/CV and a cover letter highlighting your qualifications and interest to firstname.lastname@example.org with the subject header “OHI Fellows.”
+Please name the files like so: Lastname_analyst_DocumentType.pdf.